Nondiscrimination - UTDBP3090

 - Inquiries that seek advice or information only

 - Pre-complaint consultations and informal resolution activities.

-- Acknowledgement: Within five (5) working days after receipt of a written complaint, Human Resources or the Office of the Dean of Students, as appropriate, will send the complainant a brief acknowledgment of the complaint, stating that the complaint will be evaluated, and advising the complainant(s) that he or she will be contacted within a given time.
-The acknowledgment letter will include a copy of these complaint procedures.
+- Acknowledgement: Within five (5) business days after receipt of a written complaint, IC will send the complainant a brief acknowledgment of the complaint, stating that the complaint will be evaluated, and advising the complainant(s) that they will be contacted within a given time.
+The acknowledgment letter will include a copy of the complaint procedures.